slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 who I was, nor them guessing what I had in mind.
 But because they overheard my insults to *T.....*, and thus were witnesses of the obscure passion which sequestered me, they called *T.....* themselves after I left and told him to be mindful and go home.
-To this very day I thank them for this, and I take for a blessing that I did not find *T.....*, who hid when made aware of my martial march.
+To this very day I thank them for that, and I take for a blessing that I did not find *T.....*, who hid when made aware of my martial march.
 There is, however, a darkly humorous anecdote that arouse from the manhunt I undertook that night.
 I left my place in such a violent rush that I